AdaCore/ada-spark-rfcs/considered/oop-remastered.rst

 Constructors default values and and aggregates
 ----------------------------------------------

+These considerations are applicatble to both class records and simple records.

 Aggregates are still possible with class records.
 The order of evaluation for fields is:

 - their default value.
 Always computed